kmcgillivray/skybird/index.md

 ## Register and contact

-If you have any questions or would like to register for a course, please send me an email.
+If you have any questions or would like to register for a class, please send me an email.